JAIMINLSP/Writings/World/README.md

 # World
-Contained here are matters concerning the betterment of humanity's future and its society.
+Contained here are matters concerning the betterment of humanity's future, and the state of its society.